jy95/fds/r5/src/site/markdown/configuration.md

 ### Why this method exists

-By default, FHIR `Quantity` object isn't bound to a single Code System (e.g. UCUM, SNOMED-CT, ...) or not (e.g raw units).
+By default, FHIR `Quantity` object isn't bound to a single Code System (e.g., UCUM, SNOMED-CT, ...) or not (e.g raw units).
 This method extracts only the unit regardless of its format, ensuring consistent and compact formatting, which is critical for displaying units in UI or reports.

 ### Example Usage